PaddleOCR-VL Usage Tutorial¶

 # Execute on the offline machine

-docker load -i paddleocr-vl-latest-offline.tar
+docker load -i paddleocr-vl-latest-nvidia-gpu-offline.tar

 # After that, you can use `docker run` to start the container on the offline machine